holycrap872/ucls-hs-intro-to-cs/CourseMaterial/03_programming_in_practice/10_test_prep/lesson_plan.md

                 - Eye for an eye
                 - Turn the other cheek
             - How drive to extinction?
+        - Show YouTube video on tit-for-tat weakness
+            - What does this say
+            - Link to ethics
+                - Eye for an eye
+                - Turn the other cheek
+                - Do unto others
 - While loops lecture
     - Real life while loops
     - difference between `for` and `while`